nanoc/nanoc.app/content/docs/4-basic-concepts.md

 : provides functionality for rendering layouts as partials (<a href="/doc/3.0.0/Nanoc3/Helpers/Rendering.html">documentation</a>)

 `Tagging`
-: provides functionality for printing a item's tags (<a href="/doc/3.0.0/Nanoc3/Helpers/Tagging.html">documentation</a>)
+: provides functionality for printing a item’s tags (<a href="/doc/3.0.0/Nanoc3/Helpers/Tagging.html">documentation</a>)

 `Text`
 : provides various text/HTML-related functions (<a href="/doc/3.0.0/Nanoc3/Helpers/Text.html">documentation</a>)